 Dicyclomine is used to treat functional bowel or irritable bowel syndrome.

 Dicyclomine may also be used for purposes not listed in this medication guide.

-You should not take this medication if you are allergic to dicyclomine, or if you have:
+You should not use dicyclomine if you are allergic to it, or if you have:

 gastroesophageal reflux disease (GERD);

 Not approved for use by anyone younger than 18 years old.
 Dicyclomine should never be given to a child younger than 6 months old.

 Tell your doctor if you have ever had: